Education & Art Contests

 Purim Mask Invitational

-The Sherwin Miller Museum of Jewish Art would like to invite your school to participate in the 17th Annual Purim Mask Invitational Competition.
+The Sherwin Miller Museum of Jewish Art would like to invite your school to participate in the 18th Annual Purim Mask Invitational Competition.
 It is the goal of the Museum to promote understanding of Jewish life and culture through learning about the Jewish holiday of Purim.
 Students may explore the holiday by learning about the traditions, foods, and celebration of the story of Esther and her rescue of the Jews of Persia.
-The winning masks will be exhibited from March 7 – May 1, 2024, at The Sherwin Miller Museum of Jewish Art.
+The winning masks will be exhibited in Spring 2025, at The Sherwin Miller Museum of Jewish Art.
 Other masks will be included in the exhibition as allowed by space and number of entries.

 The Tulsa Council for Holocaust Education’s Sixteenth Annual White Rose Memorial Essay Contest For Middle and High School Students